Relaxation times for Bose-Einstein condensation by self-interaction and gravity

-\section{Condensation of boson stars with attractive self-interaction}
+\subsection{Condensation of boson stars with attractive self-interaction}

-For bosons with weak attractive self-interaction, such as QCD axions and fuzzy dark matter, it is not very easy to know the exact relationship between condensation time and self-interaction due to computational limitations, and the dominance of the condensation due to gravity~\cite{Levkov:2016rkk,Kirkpatrick:2020fwd,chen2021new}.
+For bosons with weak attractive self-interaction, such as QCD axions and fuzzy dark matter, it is not very easy to know the exact relationship between condensation time and self-interaction due to computational limitations and the dominance of the condensation due to gravity~\cite{Levkov:2016rkk,Kirkpatrick:2020fwd,Chen:2020cef}.
 Thus, here we first consider bosons with attractive self-interaction much stronger than those expected for axions.
 Gravity is omitted in this section.

-For bosons with only self-interaction ($\widetilde{V} = 0$), the GPP equations can be simplified as Gross-Pitaevskii (GP) equations:
+For bosons with only self-interaction ($\widetilde{V} = 0$), the GPP equations can be simplified to the Gross-Pitaevskii (GP) equation:

-In order to test which of Eq.~\eqref{eq:condensation_time_self_g2} and \eqref{eq:condensation_time_self_g} is correct and understand the relaxation time of bosons by self-interaction exactly, numerous simulations were performed of bosons with attractive self-interaction, and the condensation time to form a boson star was measured.
+In order to test whether Eqs.~\eqref{eq:condensation_time_self_g2} is correct and understand the relaxation time of bosons by self-interaction exactly, numerous simulations are performed of bosons with attractive self-interaction to measure the condensation time to form a boson star.

-Numerically solving the GP equation with different $L$ and $N$, we observe the formation of boson stars.
+Numerically solving the GP equation with different $\widetilde{L}$ and $\widetilde{N}$, we observe the formation of boson stars.
 One example is shown in Fig.~\ref{fig:density_projection_self} for the box size $\widetilde{L}=100$ and total mass $\widetilde{N}=251.2$.
 We can see a dense object forms at $\widetilde{t} \approx 57800$.
-After that, the maximun density of boson star has a rapid growth, which means it collapses \cite{2011PhRvD..84d3531C,Chavanis:2011zm,Chavanis:2016dab,Levkov:2016rkk,chen2021new}, see Fig.~\ref{fig:maxdensity_self}.
-At the same time, we find that the condensation time, $\tau_{\rm self}$, decreases with the increase of absolute value of coupling constant, $|g|$.
+The density profile of the object is shown in Fig. \ref{fig:densityprofile_self}.
+The profile from simulation (colored dots) does not deviates from the solitonic profile (solid line) since the boson star grows so fast that it does not reach a quasi-equilibrium state.
+After that time, the maximum density of boson star grows rapidly, which means it collapses \cite{2011PhRvD..84d3531C,Chavanis:2011zm,Chavanis:2016dab,Levkov:2016rkk,Chen:2020cef}, see Figs.~\ref{fig:densityprofile_self} and \ref{fig:maxdensity_self}.
+We also find that the condensation time, $\tau_{\rm self}$, decreases with the increase of absolute value of coupling constant squared, $|g|^2$.

-We repeat such simulations many times with different coupling strengths in order to determine the accurate dependence of the condensation time on $g$.
-We verify that the condensation time $\tau_{\rm self}$ is well fitted by $n^{-2}g^{-2}$ rather than $n^{-1}g^{-1}$ by comparing
+We repeat such simulations many times with different coupling strengths in order to determine the accurate dependence of the condensation time on $|g|$.
+We confirm the prediction by Ref.~\cite{Levkov:2018kau}, i.e. Eq.~\eqref{eq:condensation_time_self_g2}, see Fig. \ref{fig:condensation_time_gorg2}.
+The best-fit value of the coefficient $d$ is $0.8$.
+For comparison, we show also the scaling $\tau\propto 1/(|\tilde{n}\tilde{g}|)$, which is a poor fit to the data.